-Your time is now, not years from now.
+Your time is now, not “when I'm ready.”

 I'm Peter Fritz, the founder of Midlife Tribe.
 I'm also a father, a husband, an ex-husband (twice), a writer, photographer, and outdoor adventure-lover.

-This photo was taken when I was 40; a few years before the sh*t and the fan got acquainted.
+This photo was taken when I was 40; a few years before the sh*t hit the fan.
 See how happy I look?
-I wish I had a photo of me tackling a lion or something.
+I wish I had a photo of me tackling a lion.

-Midlife kind of creeps up on you, and then suddenly, you're in it.
-You might be climbing a corporate ladder somewhere (only to discover it’s leaning against the wrong wall), or you're chasing goals that leave you unfulfilled.
-Perhaps you've gotten a taste of your own mortality, and you're starting to wonder what the point of it all is.
+I started Midlife Tribe because many of us face similar challenges when we reach middle-age.
+You might be climbing a corporate ladder somewhere – only to discover it’s leaning against the wrong wall – or chasing goals that never satisfy when you reach them.
+Perhaps you've gotten a taste of your own mortality and you're starting to wonder what the point of it all is.

-I’m not wealthy (at least not by rapper standards) – I don’t drive a Lamborghini and I don’t have everything figured out.
-However, I have screwed up a lot in all the areas that count (relationships, money, health and work/life balance) and I’ve learned what works and what doesn’t.
+I’m not a zillionaire – I don’t drive a Lamborghini and I don’t have everything figured out.
+However, I have screwed up a lot in all the areas that count (relationships, money, health and work/life balance), and I’ve learned what tends to works and what doesn’t.

-The ideas I share revolve around topics like money, time, side-businesses, family and basic health.
-The underlying theme of these ideas is a life lived deliberately, where you enjoy a sense of purpose and genuine satisfaction.
+The ideas I share revolve around topics like finances, time optimisation, side-hustles, family and basic health.
+The underlying theme of these ideas is a life lived deliberately, where you enjoy a sense of purpose and meaning.
 If you're only interested in ‘crushing it' and getting your arse into an Italian sports car (not that I'm against that), there are other places better suited to you.

 How long have you wanted to be free?

-Much of my background contains one persistent thread – the desire for independence, autonomy and a life lived deliberately.
+Much of my background contains a single persistent thread – the desire for independence, autonomy and a life lived on my terms.

 This desire started early and even as a small boy, I knew I wanted to blaze my own trail.
-My folks – especially my mum – always encouraged independent thought.
-She often stood supportively in my corner when I sought to question things – usually planting better questions in my mind then standing back so I could uncover some truths on my own.
+My folks, especially my mum, encouraged independent thought.
+She often stood in my corner when I sought to question things – usually planting better questions in my mind then standing back so I could uncover some truths on my own.

-My dad too was a tremendous role model.
+My dad, too, was a tremendous role model.
 He still is.
-He worked extremely hard from the age of twelve (he built his family's home when he was just 14!) but as a father, he sacrificed many personal opportunities so he could devote himself to his kids.
+He worked extremely hard from the age of twelve (he built his family's home when he was just 14!) and as a father, he sacrificed many personal opportunities so he could devote himself to his kids.
 Some of my fondest memories are of camping, building things, solving problems and debating issues with him.
 The image below was shot at my dad's place in the country.
 He's the goofy-looking one.
 No, the other goofy one – with the check shirt.
 The others are my gorgeous kids and my adorable wife.

 Peter is the real deal and his observations on surmounting life’s challenges are inspirational.”